 Promoting Science-Based Approaches Using Getting To Outcomes (PSBA-GTO) offers a comprehensive planning process that connects a thorough community assessment to evidence-based programming, implementation, evaluation, and sustainability strategies.
 Adapted from the original Getting to Outcomes framework developed by Abe Wandersman and colleagues, the PSBA-GTO was developed, piloted, and improved by the Centers for Disease Control and Prevention, ETR Associates, and Healthy Teen Network.
 It has been used across the country by statewide coalitions seeking to prevent teen pregnancy, STDs, and HIV infection.
 More recently, GTO has been re-packaged for teen pregnancy prevention by the RAND Corporation.

-- Planning for Evidence-Based Programming: PSBA-GTO by Jutta Dotterweich, ACT for Youth Center of Excellence (2010) - This 11-minute presentation offers an overview of this recommended planning framework.
+- Planning for Evidence-Based Programming: PSBA-GTO by Jutta Dotterweich, ACT for Youth (2010) - This 11-minute presentation offers an overview of this recommended planning framework.

 This CDC document introduces the planning process.